ktulasipravallika/ktulasipravallika.github.io/blogs/Open_Telemetry_Project/Open_Telemetry_E_Commerce_Project_Notes.md

     ENTRYPOINT ["./product-catalog"]
     ```

-7. Build the dockerfile using the command.
+* Build the dockerfile using the command.
 This creates the image with the name `tulasipravallika/product-catalog:v1`

      `docker build -t tulasipravallika/product-catalog:v1 .`

-8. Check the image created using the command docker images. (**Note:** Execute the command `sudo usermod -aG docker ubuntu` followed by logout and log in/stop and start the docker if the permission denied error is triggered. )
+* Check the image created using the command docker images.

-9. Execute/ Run the image using the command `docker run -it tulasipravallika/product-catalog:v1`.
+* Execute/ Run the image using the command `docker run -it tulasipravallika/product-catalog:v1`.
 This gives the below output as mentioned in the README.md of the service.

     ```
     INFO[0000] Loaded 10 products
     INFO[0000] Product Catalog gRPC server started on port: 8088
     ```
+---
+**Note:** Execute the command `sudo usermod -aG docker ubuntu` followed by logout and log in/stop and start the docker if the permission denied error is triggered.
+---